jakkra/ZSWatch/README.md

 </p>

 ## Charger/Dock
 Basic pogo-pin dock that connects the power and SWD pins to the bottom of the watch.
 Will be replaced for v2 with a much better solution.
+For the v2. dock variant I have not yet figured out how to best connect it to the watch, all connectors I found online are to thick, for example [Magnetic 6 pin connector](https://www.aliexpress.com/item/1005002776015559.html?).

 ## Enclosure/Casing
 3D printed casing with 3D printed buttons.
 Does it's job, but for revision v2 of the watch I'll probably do something CNC'd for nicer looks.